 The nerd in me loves to consider personality types.
-I especially love the topic of introverts and extraverts.
+I especially love the topic of introverts and extroverts.
 The most important thing that I have learned when it comes to personality is you cannot change the spots on a leopard.
-Instead, we need to understand our differences and embrace them.
+Instead, I now see that we need to understand our differences and embrace them.

-Stereotypes and pinning personality types on people isn’t fair, nor is it smart, but knowing what our differences are is a boost to each and every one of us.
+Pinning personality stereotypes on people is not fair, nor is it smart.
+But awareness of what our differences are, and how we’re uniquely made, can be uplifting and beneficial to each and every one of us.
 We learn:

 - To accept other personality types.
 It teaches us to be patient.

-- It teaches us to talk less, and listen, or talk more and practice listening at the same time.
+- To talk less, and listen, or talk more and practice listening at the same time.

 - To make wise decisions.
-To listen, study, and then make decisions.
+To listen, study (to think first), and then make decisions!

 How has your life benefitted from knowing or understanding the personalities of others?
-Has your personality type (introvert or extravert) affected how you manage your career or business?
+Has your personality type (introvert or extrovert) affected how you manage your career, business, or life itself?

 8 thoughts on “Introvert or Extrovert?
 Why Should I Know?”

 Have you heard about ambiverts?
 I find it all so fascinating.

 I have heard about ambiverts.
 I definitely need to read on this some more!
 Interesting.